jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 Now your 1% has been diluted to 0.5% but the valuation of the company has went from 1M to 10M so your options have increased in paper value from 10000 to 50000.
 You are happy.

 Say later on in a year your company struggles a bit because blockchain is no longer hype and is acquired for 7M - You pull out your calculator and compute $0.005 \times 7M = 35000$.
-This means you're getting 35000 dollars right?
+So this means you're getting 35000 dollars right?

 No, the thing is you're not getting nearly that much.